databrickslabs/ucx/README.md

 > Please note that you **don't** need to use `poetry` inside notebooks or in the Databricks workspace.
 > It's only introduced to simplify local development.

+- This package uses the Databricks Python SDK for [Authentication](https://github.com/databricks/databricks-sdk-py#authentication) to your Databricks Workspace

 ### Details of package installation

 Since the package itself is managed with `poetry`, to re-use it inside the notebooks we're doing the following: